zhonghan721/tp/docs/UserGuide.md

 <box type="note" background-color="#dff0d8" border-color="#d6e9c6" icon=":information_source:">

+**Note**:

-**Note**: The `ID`{.swift} that appears next to each name is a unique identifier given to all added customers and deliveries separately, and is required to perform many of HomeBoss's commands.
+* The `ID`{.swift} that appears next to each name is a unique identifier given to all added customers and deliveries separately, and is required to perform many of HomeBoss's commands.
-More details of these commands can be found in [Features](#features)
+  More details of these commands can be found in [Features](#features).
+* The `ID`{.swift} generated are guaranteed to be unique but may not be consecutive and may not start from 1.

 ![Command Result FeedBack](images/getting-started/delivery_card.png){style="display: block; margin: 0 auto;"}